gvenezia/regl-layouts-playground/README.md

 This repo creates a simple environment for exploring regl layouts for large amount of data points.

 ### Customization
-Various parameters are provided for easy updating:
+Various parameters at the top of `app.js` are provided for easy experimentation:
-* # of points
+* number of points
 * width of points
 * transition duration